Hadron masses from a Kaluza-Klein like Model: Hadron masses

 \subsection{Correlation between measured and calculated hadron masses}

-The correlations between measured and calculated hadron masses displays the suitability of the mass calculation (Table 9 and Figure 5).\\ Table 9: Pearson's correlation between measured and calculated hadron masses and the associated significance $p$.\\
+The correlations between measured and calculated hadron masses displays the suitability of the mass calculation (Table 9 and Figure 3).\\ Table 9: Pearson's correlation between measured and calculated hadron masses and the associated significance $p$.
+Proton, neutron, the charged pion, phi, J/psi, and upsilon used for determining the model's constants are not included within the correlation and not displayed in Figure 3.\\

-\\ Figure 5: Correlation between measured and calculated masses with the two outliers $uuu$ and $uuc$.
-The heavy scalar meson consisting of one b- and one anti-b-quark with mass (measured/calculated) 9398/10041 $MeV/c^2$ is not included within this figure as well as those scalar and vector mesons used for determining the model's constants.
+Figure 3: Correlation between measured and calculated masses.
+The position line marks the location of complete match between measured and calculated masses.